roozbehghazavi/CoJ_BiB_DS_Linux/README.md

 This project is a community effort to preserve the classic CoJ: BiB online experience.

-“Back in 2010–2016 we played freely — now we rebuild what was lost.” 🕹️
+“We played freely — now we rebuild what was lost.” 🕹️

 | Contributor      | Role                                      |
 |------------------|-------------------------------------------|